 The employment agreement with Mr. Kaufman does not provide for a specified term and may be terminated by either party upon 60 days' prior notice.
 Mr. Kaufman will be entitled to a termination payment equal to twice his last month's salary in the event that his employment is terminated by us other than for "cause" and prior to the second anniversary of his employment with the Company.
 Upon termination by us of the employment of Mr. Kaufman other than for "cause," we are required to continue to pay the terminated executive his salary and benefits until the end of the 60 day notice period.
 However, we will have the option to pay the terminated executive a lump sum equal to all amounts due as of the notice date.
 As required by Israeli law, we will also remit severance payment to the terminated executive in an amount equal to one month's salary for each year of employment with us.
 Such amount of severance payment will be remitted to the executive even if he voluntarily terminates his employment with us.
-In the event that we terminate Mr. Kaufman's employment for "cause," we will not be required to give prior notice or to pay the required notice period, we may deduct from the money that we owe him an amount equal to the wages to which he would have been entitled had he worked during the notice period.
+In the event that we terminate Mr. Kaufman's employment for "cause," we will not be required to give prior notice or to pay the executive severance payment, except for payment required by Israeli law.
+In the event that the executive resigns without giving the required notice period, we may deduct from the money that we owe him an amount equal to the wages to which he would have been entitled had he worked during the notice period.